victorfernandesraton/lazydin/README.md

 - Golang 1.20+
 - Google chrome or chromiun avaliable for current user and installs as normal host sofware (not support for flatpacks , distrobox , snap or any container format)

+## Before starting
+- Make sure your credntials is stored correctly and update with
+- Make sure you __disable__ MFA security in linkedin (but not forgot to put back when you finish)

 ### Warning